-So my question is simple: what the fuck do you need a live action version for?
+So my question is simple: what the hell do you need a live action version for?
 The majority of Dumbo’s speaking roles, like the Jungle Book, were animals.
 The animals are thus going to either not speak or, if they do speak, be animated with CG.
 Dumbo himself is clearly going to be animated with CG because no amount of lift is going to get an actual elephant off the ground.

 That means that the only reason they are going live action rather than fully animated is that they’re going to cast some actors into the human roles.
 These characters played an important role in that short but sweet movie about the conflict within the circus elephant hierarchy and Dumbo’s quest to get back to his mother.
 Why, without the human characters of Dumbo, you’d be missing a whole one speaking human character.

 So of course, the goal here is to get a big name into the role of the Ringmaster like they did with Angelina Jolie, James Franco, and Johnny Depp.
 But you’d probably have a problem getting an A-lister to be the human star of a movie where their role would be the human tormentor of the innocent elephant calf that’s just trying to fly and be together with its mother.
-In fact, I’d go so far to say that they’re going to rewrite the film entirely to be about the human characters rather than the elephant in the fucking title.
+In fact, I’d go so far to say that they’re going to rewrite the film entirely to be about the human characters rather than the titular elephant.
 But, of course, I could be wrong and it’s entirely possible that the creative team being brought onto this have a good grasp on how to create a good supporting cast of humans without watering down their fantastic titular character.
 Who did we get for this?

 Okay!
-So you’ve got a scenario where you’re dealing with a remake of an animated classic where the odds are very likely that you’re going to flip the whole narrative to focus on the very expensive human actors you’re about to shoehorn into it.
-And the man who you’ve entrusted with the screenplay of this endeavor is Ehren fucking Kruger, a member of the crack writing team that introduced us to such rich characters as…
+So you’ve got a scenario where you’re dealing with a remake of an animated classic where the odds are very likely that you’re going to flip the narrative to focus on the very expensive human actors you’re about to shoehorn into it.
+And the man who you’ve entrusted with the screenplay of this endeavor is Ehren Kruger, a member of the crack writing team that introduced us to such rich characters as…

 Girl who bends over cars